gsantoro/blog/content/posts/kubernetes dev environment.md

 A couple of years ago I even tried to use [Podman](https://podman.io/) as an alternative to Docker Desktop but the parity between the two wasn't 100% yet so back to Docker Desktop.

-## Kubernetes and the End of the container orchestrator war
+## The End of the container orchestrator war
 Since then I didn't get to use Kubernetes in a professional capacity until last year when I joined [Elastic](https://www.elastic.co/) as a Senior Software Engineer in the Cloud Native monitoring team.

 I had to quickly ramp up my knowledge of Kubernetes since I needed to learn how to deploy, configure and run Kubernetes clusters and applications on Kubernetes both on cloud providers and locally for testing.